 So today, I thought it would be a good idea to create a little list for you of 5 different companies that regularly hire work at home virtual assistants with basically no past experience in the industry.

 Not at all familiar with what virtual assisting is?
-Then you may want to read this post first.
+My virtual assisting e-book explains all about it.

 5 Virtual Assisting Companies For Newbies